PragmaticFlow/NBomber.FSharp/README.md

 Simplified construction of clients.
 Notable differences are:

-- `connect` and `disconnect` are more tolerant for missing type signatures and arguments
+- `connect` and `disconnect` functions are more tolerant for missing type signatures and arguments
 - no need for `cancellationToken` argument if it is not used in `connect` or `disconnect` functions
 - `disconnect` can be omitted completely, if the type of created connection implements `IDisposable` or can be just disposed.
-- `count` of connections can be omitted too, it defaults to `50`
+- `count` of connections can be omitted too, it defaults to `1`
 - even less verbose compared to the C# API

 <table> <tbody>